Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 It is commonly used with Metasploit, but can be attacked manually with Nmap, Hydra, Nikto, Burp...
 - **Metasploitable 2** (2012) : Ubuntu 8.04 VM containing misconfigured services and vulnerable applications
 - **Metasploitable 3** (2016) : Windows Server 2008 or Ubuntu 14.04 VM containing more modern attack scenarios

+### DVWA (Damn Vulnerable Web App)

+DVWA is another intentionally insecure web application built with PHP and MySQL for educational purpose.
+It has many vulnerability types, and a well organized menu to explain each vulnerability.
+It has 3 levels or security that can be selected : Low, Medium and High.
+We can even see the source code of each security level for each vulnerability, as well as a fully secure version.

 ### VulnHub